India to host G-20 summit in 2022, says FM Nirmala Sitharaman

 The G20 has a rotating presidency and secretariat, ensuring that no country dominates the agenda.
 Instead, the G20 host sets the agenda for the year, wielding vast direct and indirect influence.
 Managing this process from inception to fruition showcases a country's talent and administrative ability.

-This holds both opportunities and challenges for India: the opportunity to set the global economic governance agenda and make it inclusive, and the challenge of taking on the massive task as G20 President in 2022.
+This holds both opportunities and challenges for India, the opportunity to set the global economic governance agenda and make it inclusive, and the challenge of taking on the massive task as G20 President in 2022.

-Modi had earlier requested Italy if it can host the summit in 2021 and allow India to host the G-20 countries for their annual summit in 2022.
+Prime Minister Modi had earlier requested Italy if it can host the summit in 2021 and allow India to host the G20 countries for their annual summit in 2022.

 Budget 2020: Five new smart cities to be developed